Self-knowledge (psychology): Group size

 The size of the group affects the salience of group-identities.
 Minority groups are more distinctive, so group identity should be more salient among minority group members than majority group members.

 Group status

 Group status interacts with group size to affect the salience of social identities.

 Social context and self-evaluation

 The social environment has an influence on the way people evaluate themselves as a result of social-comparison processes.
+The construction of self-image is the result of social interaction.
+The symbolic representations that underpin the collective imagination build stereotypes and prejudices, decisively affecting the way each person sees themselves and others.

 The contrast effect

 People regard themselves as at the opposite end of the spectrum of a given trait to the people in their company.
 However, this effect has come under criticism as to whether it is a primary effect, as it seems to share space with the assimilation effect, which states that people evaluate themselves more positively when they are in the company of others who are exemplary on some dimension.